Move Forward Guide

 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
 You may want to consider:

-- Experienced pediatric physical therapists who also understand the importance of working with the other health professionals who are needed to maximize outcomes for people with DS.
+- Experienced pediatric physical therapists who also understand the importance of working with other health care professionals as needed to maximize outcomes for people with DS.